Sean-Bradley/StatsVR/README.md

 ```
 function render() {
 	// your existing animation magic
-	StatsVR.msStart(); //starts the MS monitor timespan
+	StatsVR.msStart(); // starts the MS monitor timespan
-	//specific code you want to monitor the MS of goes here
+	// specific code you want to monitor the MS duration of goes here
-	StatsVR.msEnd(); //ends the MS monitor timespan
+	StatsVR.msEnd(); // ends the MS monitor timespan

 	StatsVR.update(); //required anywhere within the loop